MicrosoftDocs/dynamics365-guidance/guidance/business-processes/forecast-to-plan-supply-replenishment-overview.md

 ---
-title: Overview of the plan supply and replenishment business process area
+title: Overview of the plan supply and replenishment process area
 description: Read about the business process area for planning supply and replenishment in Dynamics 365. ms.date: 07/19/2023 ms.topic: conceptual